bmir-radx/radx-metadata-validator/README.md

 - `data` (Optional): CSV data file name described by the metadata instance.
 - `dict` (Optional): CSV data dictionary file name.
 - `sha256` (Optional): SHA256 digest value of data file.
-- `out` (Optional): The file path where the validation report will be saved.
-If not provided, the validation report will be printed out to the console.
+- `out` (Optional): The file path where the validation report will be saved in CSV format.
+If not provided, the validation report will be printed to the console.

 For example: